Chainverse-Data/web3-knowledge-graph/README.md

 # Contribute
 To contribute a new service, clone the main branch, then create a new branch named after the service or analysis you are targetting.
 Create the scraper, ingestor, analysis or post processing scripts, then create a Pull request for code-review.

-# TODO
-- [ ] Remove the env.sample files
-- [ ] Convert the Mirror scraper to the scraper module architecture
-- [ ] Convert the Snapshot scraper to the scraper module architecture
-- [ ] Convert the Snapshot scraper to the scraper module architecture